Information for International Scholars

 By train

 Bielefeld, Minden and Gütersloh are easily accessible by train.
-The stations are called “Bielefeld Hauptbahnhof” or “Bielefeld Hbf” for short, "Minden (Westf)" and "Gütersloh Hbf".
-The best way to find train connections is on the Deutsche Bahn website.
+The stations are called “Bielefeld Hauptbahnhof” or “Bielefeld Hbf” for short, “Minden (Westf)” and “Gütersloh Hbf.”
+The best way to find train connections is on the Deutsche Bahn website or in the DB Navigator app.

 Pick-up service